 Step 1: Idea generation

-For Facebook just add “360” to your search term – if you are looking for 360° skydiving videos for example just search for “Skydiving 360” and you will find multiple 360° videos.
+For Facebook, just add “360” to your search term – if you are looking for 360° skydiving videos for example just search for “Skydiving 360” and you will find multiple 360° videos.

 Step 2: Wireframing and Storyboard

-Every great VR experience starts off first with a plan of action, even if that plan is rudimentary and minimalist at first.
+Every great Virtual Reality experience starts off first with a plan of action, even if that plan is rudimentary and minimalist at first.
 All you need to get started is a simple storyboard (physical paper or digital paper, it makes no difference) to act as the foundation that the rest of your VR world will be built upon.

 Step 3: Footage and content

-Editing 360° Video-Content:
+Editing 360° Content:

 Blender is a free and open-source 3D creation software.
 If you don’t have access to 360° footage or need parts of your experience to be created in 3D, blender is an ideal way to get started and create your first 3D models.
-There are thousands of tutorials online that can help you to create exactly the 3D models that you need.
+There are thousands of tutorials online that can help you create exactly the 3D models that you need.

 Step 4: 2D-Elements and Graphics

-One of the main places to get access to such icons that you can freely use in your projects is iconmonstr.com.
+A great place to get access to such icons that you can freely use in your projects is iconmonstr.com.
 The website hosts over 4237+ free icons that you can download as .png graphics in your preferred resolution and color or as .ai to use it as a vector graphic.
 The license of iconmonstr.com grants you every right you need to have: use the downloaded icons in non-commercial and commercial projects, services or products without attribution in any media.